Trainings and Events for Ministers

 From our Pro-Reconciliation/Anti-Racism Commission to the Ohio Commission on Ministry:

-In regards to parameters for the Anti-Racism training component of Ministerial Standing, we recommend that individuals attend the PR/AR Commission Awareness Conversation or an equivalent session such as one provided by one of the following entities:
+In regards to parameters for the Anti-Racism training component of Ministerial Standing, we recommend that individuals attend the PR/AR Commission Awareness Conversations, which are held twice a year, or attend one of the other programs approved by the ARPR and posted on the Region’s website.

 • DOC/UCC Seminaries